How Not to Train a Jack Russell Terrier

 Despite the fact that I have read just about everything there is to read about training Jack Russell terriers (JRTs), I have yet to be able to put that vast knowledge to any productive use.
-But, I love mine (Oliver) anyway.
+But, I love my JRT, Oliver, anyway.

 What I am, apparently, is an expert in how not to train your JRT, so here goes: